sayak1711/receipt-processor-challenge-solution/README.md

 The ID returned is the ID that should be passed into `/receipts/{id}/points` to get the number of points the receipt was awarded.

+## Endpoint: Get Points

+* Path: `/receipts/{id}/points`
+* Method: `GET`
+* Response: A JSON object containing the number of points awarded.

+A simple Getter endpoint that looks up the receipt by the ID and returns an object specifying the points awarded.